Quick Answer

 | Options automatic exercise threshold | In the money by $0.01 or more |

 - Stock certificates: multiples of 100 shares, exact divisors of 100 (1, 2, 4, 5, 10, 20, 25, 50, 100), or combinations totaling 100.
-A 150-share certificate is NOT good delivery.

-- All registered owners must sign; a certificate registered to a deceased person is not good delivery without proper legal documents.
+- All registered owners must sign; a certificate registered to a deceased person is not good delivery without legal documents.

 - A stock power (or bond power) may stand in for endorsing the certificate; a Medallion signature guarantee is typically required.